 1. Fire Pits

-They may not be the best at heating large areas, but a fire pit can add a touch of elegance to your outdoor space while providing a pleasant sense of warmth to those around it.
+Although fire pits may not be the best at heating large areas, they can add a touch of elegance to your outdoor space while providing a pleasant sense of warmth to those around it.

 Gas fire pits are also more cost-efficient and easier to maintain than wood-burning fireplaces or fire pits.
 And because they don’t produce smoke, you won’t have to worry about your family members or guests breathing in polluted air.